Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

-Since $\lambda_i$ satisfies $\gamma_i$ by construction, we have that the mission $\mathcal{M}$ is always satisfied by the robot $\mathcal{R}$ according to the definition of satisfaction defined in Problem 2 of Section~\ref{sec:problem}.
-Therefore, for any context $x_i$ becoming active, the behavior produced by $\Lambda^{||}$ together with the orchestration system of \CROME will always satisfy the contextual mission.
-Since the theorem holds for any $x_i \in X$, it holds for all $x \in X$, and the theorem is proved. \end{proof}
+Given that $\lambda_i$ satisfies $\gamma_i$ by construction, the mission $\mathcal{M}$ is always satisfied by the robot $\mathcal{R}$ as per the mission definition.
+Therefore, for any activated context $x_i$, the behaviors produced by $\Lambda^{||}$ in conjunction with \CROME's orchestration system always satisfy the mission scenario $\mathcal{M}_i$.
+Since this theorem holds for all $x_i \in X$, it holds for the entire mission $\mathcal{M}$, thereby proving the theorem. \end{proof}